checkly/docs.checklyhq.com/site/content/docs/integrations/prometheus-v2.md

 Now restart Prometheus and you should see metrics coming in.

 {{< warning >}}
-The Prometheus metrics endpoint has a rate limit of 8 requests per 5 minutes.
-We recommend using a scrape interval of 60 seconds.
+The Prometheus metrics endpoint has a rate limit of 50 requests per minute.
+We recommend using a scrape interval equal or above 2 seconds.
 {{</ warning >}}

 ## Check Metrics